 An area of great botanical, geological and historical interest.
 Animal bones found in one of the limestone caves - including brown bear, reindeer and lynx - suggest the cave may have been home to man at the end of the last Ice Age - some 11,000 years ago!

 ACHILTIBUIE & INVERKIRKAIG

 A busy fishing port, Lochinver provides a full range of visitor facilities and services including boat cruises and bike hire.
-The local pottery – Highland Stoneware – is world famous, and the evening fish market can be a real experience.
+The local pottery - Highland Stoneware - is world famous, and the evening fish market can be a real experience.
 The award-winning Assynt Visitor Centre is home to an excellent interpretive display and the local Countryside Ranger service.
-If you’re peckish, try the Lochinver Larder, for their famous pies, or the Caberfeidh Pub.
+If you're peckish, try the Lochinver Larder (for one of their famous pies) or the Caberfeidh Pub.